 The quizzes and the final exam will consist of multiple choice and short answer questions.
 These will draw on both lectures and the readings and, for superior performance, you must have a clear understanding of both these sources of course content.
 The final exam will be longer than the quizzes and will be cumulative.
-All tests will be administered online using Canvas.
-If you cannot complete the quizzes during class time, you need to request a deferred time at the start of term.
+The quizzes will be online Canvas quizzes.
+The final exam format will be determined by the University at a later date.